 Articling students will find the Provincial Court atmosphere to be collegial, team oriented, and supportive.
 They will also find that articling with the Provincial Court provides them with a unique opportunity to participate in the practical application of law which they have been studying for three years in law school.
 In short, the Provincial Court's articling students will see the law in operation on the "front lines."

 While each Provincial Court Judge is permitted by statute to act as a principal to a student-at-law, practical budgetary and personnel constraints limit the number of articling positions which can be offered.
-Generally, three positions are offered in Calgary and one is offered in Edmonton.
-In 2012/13 the Provincial Court was able to welcome four students in Calgary and one in Edmonton.
+Generally, two to four positions are offered in Calgary and one is offered in Edmonton.

 Judges in other base points of the Court (e.g., Lethbridge, Red Deer, etc.) may choose to take on a student-at-law, and students interested in articling with the Court at a location other than Calgary or Edmonton should not hesitate to express their interest.